geminik23/xrpc-rs/README.md

 # xRPC-rs

-Fast RPC library for Rust with multiple transport implementations.
+High-performance local IPC library for Rust with seamless transport flexibility.

-This library provides efficient message passing with various transports including in-process channels, shared memory for IPC, and planned support for network transports (TCP, etc.).
-While currently focused on local communication, the architecture is designed to support both local and remote RPC scenarios.
+Designed for multi-process applications on the same machine.
+Start with in-process channels for development, scale to shared memory for production IPC, and extend to TCP for network deployment—all with the same interface.

 **Status:** Very early prototype - It is working but not production-ready.